yandex-cloud/docs/en/compute/operations/instance-groups/update.md

   1. Update the instance group in the default folder:

       ```
-      $ {{ yc-compute-ig }} update --name first-instance-group --file template.yaml
+      $ yc compute instance-group update --name first-instance-group --file template.yaml
       ```

-     {{ ig-name }} starts the operation to update the instance group.
+     Instance Groups starts the operation to update the instance group.

 - API

-  You can change the computing resources using the [update](../../api-ref/InstanceGroup/update.md) API method.
+  You can change the computing resources using the [update](../../../_api-ref/compute/api-ref/InstanceGroup/update.md) API method.

-  To request a list of available groups, use the [listInstances](../../api-ref/InstanceGroup/listInstances.md) method.
+  To request a list of available groups, use the [listInstances](../../../_api-ref/compute/api-ref/InstanceGroup/listInstances.md) method.

 {% endlist %}